sunnydsouza/notion-lm-crx/README.md

 This is a chrome extension which works alongside the Notion LM Api (designed in Python Flask).
 There is also a version of this which works as a tampermonkey script.

-This is basically the improvized version over version 1.
+This is basically the improvized version over [version 1.0.0](https://github.com/sunnydsouza/notion-lm-crx/releases/tag/V1.0.1).
 Please view the screenshots and documention below

 ### Installation instructions